commschamp/cc_tutorial/tutorials/tutorial1/README.md

 #### Polymorphic Read
-Usage of `comms::option::app::ReadIterator` option adds the following type and function to the message interface.
+Usage of `comms::option::app::ReadIterator` option adds the following type and functions to the message interface.
 ```cpp
 class Message
 {